 The attention now being paid to sustainable agriculture is not confined to farmers and the government.
 Increasingly, food retailers, big agribusiness outfits, conservation groups and universities are working together to develop, fund and encourage sustainable agriculture practices.

-The venture capital community, too, has gotten involved, ploughing a record $1.5 billion into all parts of the agriculture supply chain in 2017.
-Investments are giving rise to instrumentation for monitoring microclimates, robotics and precision machinery for managing inputs, drones for survey fields, and big data analytics for maximizing yield, quality, and sustainability.
+The venture capital community, too, has gotten involved, ploughing a record $10 to $11 billion into all parts of the agriculture supply chain in 2022.
+Investments are giving rise to instrumentation for monitoring microclimates, robotics, and precision machinery for managing inputs, drones for survey fields, and big data analytics for maximizing yield, quality, and sustainability.

 The stakes are high, especially given climate and population changes.
 But the rewards of sustainable agriculture provide substantial financial incentives to producers and others in the food production supply chain.
 Indeed, in 2016, the Business and Sustainable Development Commission, an international non-profit, released a report that outlined new business opportunities in sustainable food production and distribution totaling an annual $2.3 trillion—and 80 million new jobs—by 2030.